-- 1 The Chamber has received a waiver from Nuon Chea dated 5th - 2 December 2016, which states that, due to his health, headache, - 3 back pain, he cannot sit or concentrate for long.
-And in order to - 4 effectively participate in future hearings, he requests to waive - 5 his right to be present at the 5th December 2016 hearing. - 6 Having seen the medical report of Nuon Chea by the duty doctor - 7 for the accused at the ECCC, dated 5th December 2016, which notes - 8 that Nuon Chea has a constant lower back pain when he sits for - 9 long time and the doctor recommends that the Chamber shall grant - 10 him his request so that he can follow the proceedings remotely - 11 from the holding cell downstairs.
-Based on the above information - 12 and pursuant to Rule 81.5 of the ECCC Internal Rules, the Chamber - 13 grants Nuon Chea his request to follow today's proceedings - 14 remotely from the holding cell downstairs via an audio-visual - means. - 16 [09.05.58] - 17 AV Unit personnel are instructed to link the proceedings to the - 18 room downstairs so that Nuon Chea can follow.
-This applies for - 19 the whole day. - 20 And the Chamber wishes to ask about the time arrangement between - 21 the defence team for the two Accused.
-So how do you arrange the - 22 time left for you? <Both defence teams> have only one session - 23 today to put questions to the witness, and <in principle,> the - 24 Khieu Samphan team will have the last opportunity to put - 25 questions to the witness.
+1 The Chamber has received a waiver from Nuon Chea dated 5th 2 December 2016, which states that, due to his health, headache, 3 back pain, he cannot sit or concentrate for long.
+And in order to effectively participate in future hearings, he requests to waive 4 his right to be present at the 5th December 2016 hearing.
+5 Having seen the medical report of Nuon Chea by the duty doctor б 7 for the accused at the ECCC, dated 5th December 2016, which notes 8 that Nuon Chea has a constant lower back pain when he sits for 9 long time and the doctor recommends that the Chamber shall grant 10 him his request so that he can follow the proceedings remotely 11 from the holding cell downstairs.
+Based on the above information 12 and pursuant to Rule 81.5 of the ECCC Internal Rules, the Chamber 13 grants Nuon Chea his request to follow today's proceedings remotely from the holding cell downstairs via an audio-visual 14 15 means.
+16 [09.05.58]17 AV Unit personnel are instructed to link the proceedings to the 18 room downstairs so that Nuon Chea can follow.
+This applies for 19 the whole day.
+20 And the Chamber wishes to ask about the time arrangement between

+20 And the chamber wisnes to ask about the time arrangement between 21 the defence team for the two Accused.
+So how do you arrange the 22 time left for you? <Both defence teams> have only one session 23 today to put questions to the witness, and <in principle,> the 24 Khieu Samphan team will have the last opportunity to put 25 questions to the witness.